Abdelrhmanmansoor/tf1-frontend/BACKEND_NOTIFICATIONS_REQUIREMENTS.md

 ## Testing

 After implementing, test by:
+1. **User Isolation Test**: Log in as User A, open notifications → should ONLY see User A's notifications
+2. Log in as User B in another browser → should ONLY see User B's notifications (NOT User A's)
-1. Submitting a job application → Club should see notification
+3. **Real-time Test**: Submit a job application as User A → User B (club) should see notification, User C should NOT
-2. Changing application status to "accepted" → Applicant should see notification
-3. Changing application status to "rejected" → Applicant should see notification
+4. **Status Update Test**: Change application status as club (User B) → Applicant (User A) should receive notification
-4. Check /notifications endpoint returns correct data
+5. Check that `/notifications` endpoint returns correct filtered data for authenticated user
+6. Verify WebSocket events are sent to specific user rooms only

+## Common Issues

+### Issue: All users see the same notifications
+**Cause:** Backend not filtering by authenticated user ID **Fix:** Extract user ID from JWT token and add `where: { userId: authenticatedUserId, recipientId: authenticatedUserId }` to query

+### Issue: Notifications appear for wrong user
+**Cause:** WebSocket broadcasting to all instead of specific user room **Fix:** Change from `io.emit()` to `io.to(userId).emit()`